📏 A resizable component for React.

 hooks)

-$ npm install --save re-resizable
+$ npm install --save re-resizabledefaultSize<Resizable

 height:200,

-with default size
+Sample with default size

-props, please manage state by
+</Resizable>sizeIf you use size props, please manage state by

 yourself.